 Business continuity: TCX is reliant on several IT systems run by the TCX Operational Group, notably its back-office management systems, its risk monitoring systems, and its intranet and website.
-Mismanagement of IT risks would lead to continuity issues, breaches of payment obligations, and to the integrity of data and cash flows.
+Mismanagement of IT risks could lead to continuity issues, breaches of payment obligations, and to the loss of data integrity and cash flows.
 Each member of the TCX Operational Group therefore has in place business continuity and disaster recovery plans that ensure the continuity of business-critical processes.
 These plans are tested periodically.

-During 2016, TCX experienced a single credit loss, no NAV valuation incidents, no compliance incidents, and no material operational incidents.
+During 2017, TCX experienced no new credit loss, no NAV valuation incidents, no compliance incidents, and no material operational incidents.